jochenkirstaetter/100-days-of-exam/logs/jochen-kirstaetter.md

 Learned about 'Reading files' and did a few experiments on the command line

 ### Thoughts & Tweet
 It's interesting to realise there are usually more than one solution to a problem under Linux.
-Reading files is possible with `cat`, `less`, `head`, `tail`.
+Reading files is possible with `cat`, `less`, `head`, or `tail`.
 Searching in files with `grep` seems quite practical using regular expressions.

 https://twitter.com/JKirstaetter/status/974882295734816768